classdojo/ironmq-queue-stream/README.md

 */
 var Sink = require("iron-stream").Sink;
 var iron = new IronStream("projectId", "projectToken");
-var myQueue = iron.queue("myQueue");
+//this time let's grab a reference to the queue object returned from .queue var myQueue = iron.queue("myQueue");
-//this time let's grab a reference to the queue object returned form .queue sink = new Sink(myQueue);
+sink = new Sink(myQueue);
 iron.pipe(someOtherStream).pipe(sink); //every successful message is deleted from the queue.
 ```